scotia03/desktop/README.md

 Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

-License

-This project is licensed under the [License Name] License - see the LICENSE file for details.

 Disclaimer